duckdb/ducklake-web/faq.md

 <div class="answer" markdown="1">

+DuckLake _includes_ an _open table format_ but it's also a _data lakehouse_ format, meaning that it also contains a catalog to encode the schema of the data stored.
-No, it's a data lakehouse format, so it similar to Delta with Unity Catalog, Iceberg with Lakekeeper or Polaris, etc.
+When comparing to other technologies, DuckLake is similar to Delta Lake with Unity Catalog and Iceberg with Lakekeeper or Polaris.

 </div>